cillyk/GE1-Assignment/readme.md

 # What I am most proud of in the assignment

-I am most proud of how the visualiser moves and changes as the song progresses, When starting out at the begging of the default song the visualiser is quite slow and as the song progresses it becomes more rapid and the colour changes begin giving a kind of disco effect when the song reaches it's peak/drop.
+I am most proud of how the visualiser moves and changes as the song progresses, At the start of the default song the visualiser is quite slow and as the song progresses it becomes more rapid and the colour changes begin giving a kind of disco effect when the song reaches it's peak/drop.
 It has been fun to test it out with multiple songs of different genres and see how it looks.
 Songs with breaks/big build ups or periods of quietness look very cool with it.
 I learnt alot about unity development here as it was vital to use good pratices such as coroutines and inheritence.

 I am also proud of how the tank looks with the fishes moving around it and the glowing lights of the speakers.
 The tank being randomly generated with random decoration is also quite cool.
 It was channelging to get the fishes movement in the tank to interact and collide with one another.
 I was glad to get this working properly and it thought me alot about how collisions,rigidbodies ect work in unity.